How to Take Stock of the Gifts You Bring to Activism

 The skills I use regularly are organizing events and creating brochures.
 I enjoy using my design to communicate with others.
 I am the go-to person for flyers for my kids’ school.
 Many people call me to get help with graphic design.

 Next, take stock of what you know.
-Are you a fountain of activism knowledge?
-Most people aren’t, and that is fine.
 You don’t need activism expertise to start; you can always learn as you go.
 However, understanding your current knowledge will help you see what you bring to the activism table.

-• Where you’re the “go-to person” for vital information?
+• Where are you the “go-to person” for vital information?

 • Reflect on the questions people often ask you.
 What topics do they assume you know well?